Asadal: Etymology

+In fact, up until the Yamato Kingdom changed its name from "Wakoku (倭国)" to "Nihon (日本)", ancient Korean kingdoms such as Paekche had used the same characters "Ilbon (日本)", literally meaning "Land where the sun rises" (no relations to Japan) when it colloquially addressed itself (as seen in Yegun, a Paekche nationalist and loyalist of King Uija, in his epitaph), seeming to have carried over the meaning of "Morning Land" from Asadal.

 History

 The first Korean historical work that mention Asadal is the Samguk yusa, which cites the Chinese Book of Wei.
-The Samguk yusa also cites the lost historical records of Go-gi to the effect that Dangun's capital was located in Pyongyang.
+The Samguk yusa also cites the lost historical records of Go-gi to the effect that Tan'gun's capital was located in Pyongyang.
 But recent studies show that there were more than one city named Pyongyang (which literally means "flat soil" in Chinese), situated in the north deep in Manchuria - possibly bordering in between China and Russia.
 The modern Pyongyang, capital of North Korea, is actually the southern counterpart.
 At that time it was common for an emperor to manage two capitals and rule in two palaces.
 Therefore, it could be that the "true" Asadal is located in Manchuria.